vvamzy/Terraform-Project-Final/README.md

 # Terraform-Project-Final
-This contains my code for my terraform project.
+This contains the code for my terraform project.